Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `Trajectory.Parabola.DetonationDistance` controls the maximum distance in cells from intended target (checked at start of each game frame, before the projectile moves) at which the projectile will be forced to detonate.
 Set to 0 to disable forced detonation.
   - `Trajectory.Parabola.TargetSnapDistance` controls the maximum distance in cells from intended target the projectile can be at moment of detonation to make the projectile 'snap' on the intended target.
 Set to 0 to disable snapping.
   - `Trajectory.Parabola.OpenFireMode` controls how should the projectile be launched.
 This has the following 6 modes.
-    - 0 - Automatic calculation mode with fixed horizontal velocity, using `Trajectory.Speed` and target coordinates as calculation conditions, i.e. the flight time of the projectile is permanently fixed.
+    - Speed - Automatic calculation mode with fixed horizontal velocity, using `Trajectory.Speed` and target coordinates as calculation conditions, i.e. the flight time of the projectile is permanently fixed.
-    - 1 - Automatic calculation mode with fixed maximum height, useing `Trajectory.Parabola.ThrowHeight` and target coordinates as calculation conditions, i.e. the detonation time of the projectile is relatively fixed.
+    - Height - Automatic calculation mode with fixed maximum height, useing `Trajectory.Parabola.ThrowHeight` and target coordinates as calculation conditions, i.e. the detonation time of the projectile is relatively fixed.
-    - 2 - Automatic calculation mode with fixed fire angle, useing `Trajectory.Parabola.LaunchAngle` and target coordinates as calculation conditions.
+    - Angle - Automatic calculation mode with fixed fire angle, useing `Trajectory.Parabola.LaunchAngle` and target coordinates as calculation conditions.
 In this mode, the performance consumption is high, and may have no solution.
 It is not recommended to enable `SubjectToCliffs` or enable `AA` with a smaller `MinimumRange` when using this mode.
-    - 3 - Fixed horizontal velocity and maximum height mode, using `Trajectory.Speed` and `Trajectory.Parabola.ThrowHeight` as calculation conditions, i.e. the trajectory will only undergo altitude changes with the height of the target.
+    - SpeedAndHeight - Fixed horizontal velocity and maximum height mode, using `Trajectory.Speed` and `Trajectory.Parabola.ThrowHeight` as calculation conditions, i.e. the trajectory will only undergo altitude changes with the height of the target.
-    - 4 - Fixed maximum height and fire angle mode, using `Trajectory.Parabola.ThrowHeight` and `Trajectory.Parabola.LaunchAngle` as calculation conditions, i.e. the trajectory will change horizontally with the height of the target.
+    - HeightAndAngle - Fixed maximum height and fire angle mode, using `Trajectory.Parabola.ThrowHeight` and `Trajectory.Parabola.LaunchAngle` as calculation conditions, i.e. the trajectory will change horizontally with the height of the target.
-    - 5 - Fixed horizontal velocity and fire angle mode, using `Trajectory.Speed` and `Trajectory.Parabola.LaunchAngle` as calculation conditions, i.e. the trajectory will be permanently fixed.
+    - SpeedAndAngle - Fixed horizontal velocity and fire angle mode, using `Trajectory.Speed` and `Trajectory.Parabola.LaunchAngle` as calculation conditions, i.e. the trajectory will be permanently fixed.
   - `Trajectory.Parabola.ThrowHeight` controls the maximum height of the projectile and is only used for modes 1, 3, or 4.
 The specific height will be determined by taking the larger of the launch height and the target height then increasing this value.
 Non positive numbers are not supported.
   - `Trajectory.Parabola.LaunchAngle` controls the fire angle of the projectile and is only used for modes 2, 4, or 5.
 Only supports -90.0 ~ 90.0 (Cannot use boundary values) in Mode 2 or 5, and 0.0 ~ 90.0 (Cannot use boundary values) in Mode 4.
   - `Trajectory.Parabola.LeadTimeCalculate` controls whether the projectile need to calculate the lead time of the target when firing.
 Note that this will not affect the facing of the turret.